Rafisto/uni/3_semester_2024/db/lab/lista2/solve.md

 ### Exercise 10

-The view will change accordingly to the changes in the tables, as it is a dynamic view.
+The view will change according to the changes in the tables, as it is a dynamic view.

 ```sql
 CREATE VIEW CameraProducer AS